patchlevel/event-sourcing/docs/pages/personal_data.md

 Encrypting and decrypting is handled by the library.
 You just have to configure the events accordingly.
+And if you use snapshots, you have to configure your aggregates too.

 ### PersonalData

 First of all, we have to mark the fields that contain personal data.
+For our example, we use events, but you can do the same with aggregates.

 ```php
 use Patchlevel\EventSourcing\Attribute\PersonalData;